atronah/info/it/dbms/firebird.md

 select 'first line' || x'0d0a' || 'second line' from rdb$database
 ```

-But, be careful with encoding?
+But, be careful with encoding,
 because as says [official documentation](https://firebirdsql.org/file/documentation/reference_manuals/fblangref25-en/html/fblangref25-commons-expressions.html):

 > Strings entered this way will have character set OCTETS by default but the introducer syntax can be used to force a string to be interpreted as another character set.